-The Dental Hygienist (RDH): Value to the Dental Patient
+The Dental Hygienist: Educating the Patient

 This page is dedicated to every dental hygienist who understands the value of oral hygiene education.
 As a dentist who for years also acted as the dental hygienist, and as a long time dental patient, I’ve sat in all three chairs.
 I’ve learned how difficult it is to educate the patient about oral hygiene using the traditional approach to dental disease prevention.